i3dsymposium/i3dsymposium.github.io/2026/program.md

 * This bulletpoint is necessary for kramdown to generate the ToC {:toc}

-This program is not definitive.
-The times and slot order listed here might change.

 The conference will run from Wednesday 13th of May to Friday 15th of May 2026, in [San Francisco, CA, USA](venue.html).

 All times are United States Pacific Daylight Savings Time ({{ page.timezone_name }}, or {{ page.timezone }}).